golang/go/doc/next/5-toolchain.md

 But because of [a compiler bug](/issue/72860), this program ran successfully under Go versions 1.21 through 1.24 (in violation of the Go spec).
 It will no longer run successfully in Go 1.25.
-If this change is affecting your code, the solution is to put the non-nil error check earlier in your code, preferrably immediately after the error-generating statement.
+If this change is affecting your code, the solution is to put the non-nil error check earlier in your code, preferably immediately after the error-generating statement.

 ## Assembler {#assembler}